tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Equity curve`

-        - :term:`Total value locked`
+        - :term:`Total value locked (TVL)`

-    Total value locked
+    Total value locked (TVL)

         In :term:`decentralised finance`, total value locked (TVL) refers to the amount of the assets locked in a :term:`protocol`.

+        The calculation is the same: take amount of assets in a smart contract addresses.
+However the meaning of the metric may vary:

-        In traditional finance, the term used is Assets under management (AUM).
+        - For wealth management and funds: In traditional finance, the term used is Assets under management (AUM).
 However, because DeFi protocols are :term:`non-custodial` and assets are always under the management of the users themselves, AUM term cannot be used.

+        - For trading, like :term:`AMM` :term:`decentralised exchange`: This means how many tokens there is sitting in a trading pool, an :term:`order book` equivalent.
+          Essentially, this is the lit market depth of a token.
+Based on the DEX pool TVL, and its shape, you can calculate the :term:`price impact` of any trade, including hypothetical historical trades.

         See also

         - :term:`Protocol`

+        - :term:`Price impact`

+        - :term:`AMM`

+        - :term:`CLMM`

+        - :term:`Order book`

         - :term:`Total equity`